 It’s a dangerous idea to think “the more of a good thing, the better it is for you”, especially with supplements, as the following, in particular, are potentially harmful to health in high doses: vi

 - Vitamin A

 General supplement advice

-- Please don’t take too many supplements and focus on their quality
+- Don’t take too many supplements and focus on their quality.

-Research supports the safety and effectiveness of taking nutrients this way and that collections of isolated nutrients in other products often don’t provide the same kind of benefits.
-We think a realistic and holistic approach to supplements is to:
+The safety and effectiveness of taking nutrients this way are supported by research, and collections of isolated nutrients often don’t provide the same kind of benefits, and one approach to supplements is to:

-- Focus on the appropriate diet for your fertility profile, and eat as varied a diet as possible
+- Focus on the appropriate diet for the PFP, and eat as varied a diet as possible.

 Nutritional tests avoid the possibility of “overdosing” and give important support for a crucial aspect of fertility health.
-And while there are additional supplements that can enhance immune function and support reproductive energy, not everyone needs them.
-Membership of morefertile® brings discounts on a range of reasonably priced, quality organic “food state”TM and “whole food” supplements for the whole family.
+The shop has additional supplements that enhance immune function and support reproductive energy, but not everyone needs them.